dmrafanan/Cooking-Recipe-Search/README.md

 Programmatically built UI\
 Get request using Alamofire\
 Decoding and Parsing JSON using SwiftyJSON\
-API request to http://www.recipepuppy.com/api to get the recipes
+API request to http://www.recipepuppy.com/api to get the recipes\
+Started 2020